0x7477/2.5D-Engine/documentation/proposal.md

 ## How it is going to look

-As this will be a implementation and extension of the Wolfenstein 3D Engine and textures from teh game will be used I expect the result to look somewhat similar to the original game.
+As this will be a implementation and extension of the Wolfenstein 3D Engine and textures from the game will be used I expect the result to look somewhat similar to the original game.
 A screenshot is attached below.

 ![](img/Wolf3d_pc.png)